AronovSergey/Mutual-Aid/README.md

-# Angular Nest NX Boilerplate
+# Angular, NestJS And NX Boilerplate

 This project was generated using [Nx](https://nx.dev).